-A systematic investment plan (SIP) is a method of investing in mutual funds which allows investors to invest a fixed sum in a mutual fund scheme at fixed intervals.
-Under the SIP mode of investing, a fixed amount is deducted from the investor’s savings account on a daily/monthly/quarterly/semi-annually basis and is directed towards the chosen mutual fund scheme.
+The SIP mode of investing allows you to opt for an automatic deduction process by which a fixed amount is deducted from your savings account on a daily/monthly/quarterly/semi-annually basis and is directed towards the chosen mutual fund scheme.

 How Does SIP Work?

 SIP works on the basic concept of regularity of investments.
-It works like a recurring investment of a fixed amount, which gets debited directly from your bank account every month on a predefined date.
-Similarly, SIPs allow you to systematically invest a small amount of money in mutual funds at regular intervals by instructing your bank to periodically auto-debit your account with the SIP amount.
+It works like a recurring investment of a specified amount, which gets debited directly from an investor’s bank account at select intervals.

-Once you pay the SIP amount, the mutual fund house allocates you a certain number of units of the scheme in which you have invested, depending upon the scheme’s Net Asset Value (NAV) for the day.
-With every SIP installment, you are alloted additional units of the scheme.
+Once the investor pays the SIP amount, the mutual fund house allocates you with a certain number of units of the scheme you have chosen to invest in, depending upon the scheme’s Net Asset Value (NAV) for the day.
+With every SIP installment, the investor gains additional units of the scheme.

 How To Start SIP Investment?

 Starting a SIP is a quick and hassle-free process.
 It is advisable to start investing as early as possible.
 If you have not started doing a SIP yet, start doing it now.
 Here are the 5 simple steps following which you can quickly and easily start doing a SIP: